 Service Information Code.
 A code broadcast by a channel that uniquely identifies that channel.
 SI codes are used by the Unitam meter to monitor the channel being viewed on the digital satellite platform.

-The simultaneous broadcasting of the same programme on different TV channels.
+The simultaneous broadcasting of the same programme on 2 or more different TV channels.

 A classification of household social status based on the occupation of the chief income earner which is then applied to all Adults 15+ in the household.
 TAM Ireland reports the following social grades:

 An individual occurrence of a commercial.